Glossary – Words, terms, and the abuse of language.

 TAX ON INNOVATION

-A term used by Big Tech firms when regulators propose to apply taxes on their services, even existing taxes already paid by all other players in their space such as Canada’s Goods and Services Tax, or GST.
-Firms tend to claim that consumers will not purchase products or services if they are taxed, or that it is unfair to the consumer to have to do so.
-A particular favourite of Uber’s.
+A term used by Big Tech firms when regulators propose to apply taxes on their services, even existing taxes already paid by all other players in their space such as Canada’s Goods and Services Tax.
+Big Tech firms claim that consumers will not purchase products or services if they are taxed, or that it is unfair to the consumer to have to do so.
+The term is a particular favourite of Uber’s.

 REVOLVING DOOR